2i2c-org/docs/user/topics/data/object-storage/manage-object-storage-gcp.md

 ## Acknowledgements

-Thank you to the [LEAP-Pangeo community](https://leap-stc.github.io/intro.html) for authoring the original content that inspired this section.
+Thank you to the [LEAP-Pangeo community](https://leap-stc.github.io/intro.html) for authoring the original content that inspired this section (in particular, [Hub Guides – Data](https://leap-stc.github.io/guides/hub_guides.html#data)).